[2025-jun-17] The SlackDocs Wiki has moved to a new server, in order to make it more performant.

 Run the cryptsetup command and encrypt the partition.

 You will be asked for a password by cryptsetup.
 Keep this password in a safe place.
 Additionally, make sure it is a strong password.
 The next step requires the disk be unlocked.
-Use cryptsetup once more like so:
+Execute cryptsetup once more:

 cryptsetup luksOpen /dev/nvme0n1p1 luksnvme0n1p1